 WaterTectonics designs and manufactures water treatment solutions for clients in oil & gas, mining, industrial, and construction applications.
-The company specializes in innovative electrocoagulation and electrochemical technologies and integration within larger solutions.
+The company specializes in advanced treatment technologies including electrocoagulation, chemical treatment, pH adjustment, ultrafiltration, dissolved air flotation, and reverse osmosis.
 A comprehensive suite of services includes treatability research, industrial design, and project delivery field services.

 Client First.
 We put clients first.
 We listen to their needs and make responsible decisions.
 We foster long-term relationships built on communication and trust.
 We honor our commitments and continually search for new ways to add value.